PAHdb/pyPAHdb/README.md

 [Astrophysics & Astrochemistry Laboratory](https://www.astrochemistry.org) at
 [NASA Ames Research Center](https://www.nasa.gov/centers/ames).

-The NASA Ames PAH IR Spectroscopic Database and pyPAHdb are being supported through a directed Work Package at NASA Ames titled: _"Laboratory Astrophysics - The NASA Ames PAH IR Spectroscopic Database"_.
+Since FY19 the NASA Ames PAH IR Spectroscopic Database and pyPAHdb are being supported through a directed Work Package at NASA Ames titled: "_Laboratory Astrophysics – The NASA Ames PAH IR Spectroscopic Database_".

+Since FY23 the NASA Ames PAH IR Spectroscopic Database and pyPAHdb are being supported through the Laboratory Astrophysics Round 2 directed Work Package at NASA Ames.

 pyPAHdb uses a precomputed matrix of theoretically calculated PAH emission spectra from version 3.00 of the library of computed spectra.
 This matrix has